8483/notes/topics/nginx.md

 # nginx

+It only knows about static content.
+While it can serve static HTML, for dynamically generated HTML, it has to offload requests to other processes in order to generate HTML.
+Ex.
+User requests a PHP file, and nginx sends it to an interpreter, which then returns the HTML, which is sent back by nginx.

+Nginx communicates with the PHP interpreter via a **unix socket** file.
+Nginx communicates with the website visitor via a **TCP socket** file.

 To access a guest (VM) nginx from a host, set a port forwarding in Virtualbox with name `nginx`, host port `80`, guest port `80`.

 ## Install